adilworkfr/SPARK/README.md

 ### Assignment

 ### Bank Account Transaction Program
 This program simulates a bank account transaction and calculates the final balances of the accounts involved.
-It is implemented in JavaScript and can be run using Node.js or the Code Runner extension in Visual Studio Code.
+It is implemented in JavaScript

 ### Global Variables
 I have defined the following global variables to store the initial balances of the bank account and customer accounts: